 Health Insurance Courses, Classes and Training Programs

-Health Insurance Courses
+List of Health Insurance Courses

 Students learn the definition and usage of terms related to insurance, anatomy, physiology and medicine in this course.
 Proper usage and pronunciation of medical terminology is important for accurate communication with patients, doctors and health insurance companies.
 This is one of the first courses in a health insurance training program.
 Dental terminology also may be included in this class.